Mightypear/6-axis_robot_arm/README.md

 Improved version af RoTechics Robot arm.
+Its based on a Arduino mega and a ramps board. can be driven with a PS4 controller trough matlab.

 Improvements: